 Utilis in Ministerium – Useful in Service

 At Camberwell Girls Grammar School (CGGS), girls enjoy not only equal opportunity — they enjoy every opportunity.
 They fully participate in an environment where there are no boundaries.
 As a result, they whole-heartedly explore their passions and interests and together, create an environment of strong academic achievement.
-In 2020, our school celebrated its Centenary: 100 continuous years of educating girls.

 We have designed wellbeing programs that enable our girls to be comfortable with who they are and not what they are expected to be.
 We aspire for our girls to mature into the best version of themselves in all areas of life, with an awareness of the needs of others as much as their own.
 Wellbeing is fundamental to positive academic and social growth.
 Our own model ensures that a respectful, safe, connected, nurturing and encouraging environment exists, so students can flourish in both academic and personal endeavours.